Instant Pot Carnitas – perfect every time!

 Meltingly tender, Instant Pot carnitas are ready in a fraction of the time it normally takes to make this traditional braised pork.
 So flavorful and delicious, carnitas will become an Instant Pot favorite!

 You could say that carnitas are Mexican pulled pork.
 Literally translated “little meats,” pork carnitas are traditionally braised in lard or oil for three to four hours until the pork is fall apart tender, with crispy bits.
-Served in soft corn tortillas and topped with pico de gallo, carnitas are so finger-licking good and it’s not surprising how popular they are.
+Served in charred corn tortillas and topped with pico de gallo, carnitas are so finger-licking good and it’s not surprising how popular they are.

 Maybe you aren’t convinced of the usefulness of your Instant Pot yet.
 Try these Instant Pot carnitas and you’ll never look back!
 Instead of braising pork for half a day, these carnitas will be well-done and so unbelievably tender in an hour.
 Yes, that’s right, an hour (disclaimer: that doesn’t include marinating time).
 No added oil or lard.